 Look into setting up a marketing automation system and CRM that will keep track of your prospects and their profile as it matures.
-You could setup your CRM to reach out to prospects with branded and customized auto responders outlining next steps and additional information.
-Then I would setup branded, targeted, content driven, automations to go out every couple of days or weeks after the initial engagement.
-Just keep in mind the hook is only the beginning, even after your prospects grow into full blown recurring clients reminding them that you have their back after you have delivered a great product can bear fruit for years to come.
+You could set up your CRM to reach out to prospects with branded and customized autoresponders outlining the next steps and additional information.
+Then I would set up branded, targeted, content-driven, automation to go out every couple of days or weeks after the initial engagement.
+Just keep in mind the hook is only the beginning, even after your prospects grow into full-blown recurring clients reminding them that you have their back after you have delivered a great product can bear fruit for years to come.

 (Recap) Marketing Fundamentals, Clear Branded Message, Optimized Funnel, Follow up, Engage and Over Deliver.